 Tilden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Tilden with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.79% of adults in Tilden have a bachelor's degree or advanced degree.
+The citizens of Tilden are slightly less educated than the national average of 21.84% for the average city or town: 13.79% of adults in Tilden have a bachelor's degree or advanced degree

 The per capita income in Tilden in 2022 was $21,865, which is low income relative to Texas and the nation.
 This equates to an annual income of $87,460 for a family of four.
 However, Tilden contains both very wealthy and poor people as well.